Now available in a brand-new revised edition from Shadowpaw Press

 She sighed.
 “Yes, Grandfather.”
 With a backward glance she went out, closing the door behind her, then returned to her room.
 She draped her robe over the chair once more, but instead of going back to bed, went to the window and looked down the hill to the darkened village of Covedrift, two-score huts strung along a curving shingle beach.
 The cool night air caressed her skin and brought to her the quiet, unceasing murmur of the ocean.

 The dreams had been troubling her grandfather for weeks, but she had never heard him cry out like that before, as though trying to drive something away.
 What did he see in the night?
 He would never tell her.
 Nor would he explain why he wouldn’t tell her, almost as if he were protecting her from something.
 But from what?
 “I’m not a child anymore,” she murmured to the night.
 “I don’t have to be protected from bad dreams.”

-It would be good weather for the First Sailing, Amarynth thought.
-In just a few hours, as the sun rose over the distant inland mountains, the three young men who had turned seventeen in the past year would ascend to the tower, as their fathers had when they were seventeen, so that her grandfather could forge the Homelink that would draw their spirits back to Covedrift should they be lost at sea.
+It will be good weather for the First Sailing, Amarynth thought.
+In just a few hours, as the sun rose over the distant inland mountains, the three young men who had turned seventeen in the past year would ascend to the tower, as their fathers had when they turned seventeen, so that her grandfather could forge the L ink that would draw their spirits back to Covedrift should they be lost at sea.
 Then they would set out in the boats they and their fathers had fashioned, to sail the deep alone for a day and a night.
-When they returned they would be considered men, and would take their place in the fishing fleet.
+When they returned, they would be considered men, and would take their place in the fishing fleet.